Zuehlke/machines-code-people/articles/evangelist-and-chameleon.md

 # Possibility 3: The Tightrope Walker

-Whether Andrea uses the team's conventions or her preferred tool is a conscious decision.
-It is a balancing act:
+Where possible, Andrea uses her preferred tool.
+Whether she adheres to the team's conventions or not is a balancing act:

  * If your environment differs too much from everybody else's, pair programming will become more difficult.
  * Most companies have rules about what can be installed/used.
 Because Andrea most likely doesn't know the reasoning for each of these rules, she has to consider carefully which rules she breaks.